-

 Last Updated:

-- Designate a responsible person for the handling, placement, safe use and daily securing of any open flame devices.
+- Designate a responsible person for the handling, placement, safe use, and daily securing of any open-flame devices.
 Firmly secure all stationary, open-flame fixtures.

-- Keep flammables and combustibles a safe distance from open flames.
-Additionally, where required, keep such materials in approved and properly labeled containers.
+- Keep flammables and combustibles at a safe distance from open flames.

 - All gas lines in connection with the use of open flames must be approved in accordance with applicable building and fire codes.
 When using liquefied petroleum gas (LPG), hoses and fittings must be of a type approved for LPG service.

-- The person responsible for igniting the flame should ensure he or she maintains a clear line of sight of the flame or maintains direct communication with a designated observer.
+- The person responsible for igniting the flame should ensure they maintain a clear line of sight of the flame or maintain direct communication with a designated observer.

 - Test the extinguishers before igniting any open flame to ensure that they are in working condition.